sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

 	which are enabled to control resource distribution from the cgroup to its children.

-	Space separated list of controllers prefixed with '+' or '-' can be written to enable or disable controllers.
-A controller name prefixed with '+' enables the controller and '-' disables.
+	Space separated list of controllers prefixed with '+', '-' or '#' can be written to enable, disable or bypass controllers respectively.
 If a controller appears more than once on the list, the last one is effective.
-When multiple enable and disable operations are specified, either all succeed or all fail.
+When multiple enable, disable or bypass operations are specified, either all succeed or all fail.

   cgroup.events
 	A read-only flat-keyed file which exists on non-root cgroups.